ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/sysbox.md

 ## How can I use SSH to connect to a Sysbox container?

-To connect using SSH, you can identify the IP address of your Sysbox container in two ways, from inside the container or from outside the container.
+To connect using SSH, you can identify the IP address of your Sysbox container in two alternative ways, from inside the container or from outside the container.

 To find the IP address from inside the container use the `ifconfig` command: